Methods list which effectively expands to all HTTP methods

 will be matched by rule3

-, which is more specific than both rule1
+, which is more specific than all other rules.
+Its pipeline is executed.

 , the regular expression (team1|team2)